judka-uriel/uriel-book/uriel_en.md

-We can say that ℵ<sub>0</sub> denotes the infinity of a countable set in “breadth”, while a higher index denotes the infinity of uncountable sets in “depth”, as for example, real numbers are obtained by infinite division of the interval between adjacent whole numbers, etc.  And in Kabbalah, the letter ℵ denotes the infinity of *Ein Sof*.)
+We can say that ℵ<sub>0</sub> denotes the infinity of a countable set in “breadth”, while a higher index denotes the infinity of uncountable sets in “depth”, as for example, real numbers are obtained by infinite division of the interval between adjacent integers, etc.  And in Kabbalah, the letter ℵ denotes the infinity of *Ein Sof*.)
 Therefore the soul is eternal, like any number from an infinite sequence, and does not disappear anywhere.